Saturday, March 7, 2026

 Let me know if you want the longer story and I’ll make it into a separate blog post.
 For now, I think I am going to sign off.
 I’ll edit this post, pray I get all the typos, then post.
 Ever since I began journaling back in January, I’ve had ideas for blogging and I’ve finally decided to make the leap.
 I have a literal list made up!
 Mr. Janney did say he wants to see me get back into writing, and journaling & blogging is a good step in that direction.

-Until next time, I bid you ado!
+Until next time, I bid you adieu!

 Robin Janney